High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: SGD with Clipping

-\end{theorem} As all our results in the paper, this result for \algname{clipped-SGD} has two important features: 1) the dependence on the confidence level $\beta$ is logarithmic and 2) H\"older continuity is required only on the ball $B_{2R_0}$ centered at the solution.
-Moreover, up to the difference in the expressions under the logarithm the dependence on $\varepsilon$ in the result for \algname{clipped-SGD} is the same as in the tightest known results for non-accelerated \algname{SGD}-type methods \cite{devolder2013exactness, guigues2017non}.
+As all our results in the paper, this result for \algname{clipped-SGD} has two important features: 1) the dependence on the confidence level $\beta$ is logarithmic and 2) H\"older continuity and uniformly bounded variance assumptions are required only on the ball $B_{7R_0}(x^*)$ centered at the solution.
+Moreover, up to the difference in the expressions under the logarithm, the dependence on $\varepsilon$ in the result for \algname{clipped-SGD} is the same as in the tightest known results for non-accelerated \algname{SGD}-type methods \citep{devolder2013exactness, guigues2017non}.
 Finally, we emphasize that for $\nu < 1$ the logarithmic factors appearing in the complexity bound for \algname{clipped-SSTM} are worse than the corresponding factor in the complexity bound for \algname{clipped-SGD}.
-Therefore, \algname{clipped-SGD} has the best known high-probability complexity results in the case when $\nu = 0$ and $f$ is convex.
+Therefore, \algname{clipped-SGD} has the best-known high-probability complexity results in the case when $\nu = 0$ and $f$ is convex.
+Furthermore, when $\nu =0$, our result has $\cO(\ln\tfrac{1}{\varepsilon^{2}\beta})$ logarithmic factor, while the best-known high-probability results under ``light tails'' assumption are proportional to $\cO(\ln^2\tfrac{1}{\beta})$ \citep{dvurechensky2016stochastic, nemirovski2009robust}.
+When $\beta$ is small enough (of the same order with $\varepsilon$ or smaller), our logarithmic factor is much smaller than $\cO\left(\ln^2 \tfrac{1}{\beta}\right)$.

-For the strongly convex problems, we consider restarted version of Alg.~\ref{alg:clipped-SGD} (\algname{R-clipped-SGD}, see Alg.~\ref{alg:R-clipped-SGD}) and derive high-probability complexity result for this version.
+For the strongly convex problems, we consider a restarted version of Algorithm~\ref{alg:clipped-SGD} (\algname{R-clipped-SGD}, see Algorithm~\ref{alg:R-clipped-SGD}) and derive high-probability complexity result for this version.